Nishiki Market

 What time does Nishiki Market open and close?

-Most shops open around 9-10am and close by 5-6pm.
-Many shops are closed on Wednesdays or Sundays (varies by shop).
-During busy seasons, arrive by 10am to avoid crowds.
-Note: the market closes early and is not suitable for dinner plans.
+Most shops open around 9–10 AM and close by 5–6 PM.
+Many shops are closed on Wednesdays or Sundays (varies by shop), so don't expect 100% of the market to be open on those days.
+During busy seasons, arrive by 10 AM to avoid crowds.
+Note: the market closes early and is not suitable for dinner plans — head to nearby Pontocho instead for evening dining.

 Can I eat as I walk through Nishiki Market?

-Yes, but please follow etiquette: eat in front of the shop where you bought the food, don't walk while eating, and dispose of trash properly.
+Yes, but please follow etiquette: eat in front of the shop where you bought the food, don't walk while eating, and dispose of trash properly (most shops will collect the wrapper).
 Many shops have small standing areas or benches.
 The narrow aisles make walking with food impractical anyway.
-Some popular items: grilled seafood on sticks, soy milk donuts, and dashimaki tamago.
+Popular items: grilled seafood on sticks, soy milk donuts, dashi-maki tamago, and gyoza.
+Anti-eat-while-walking signs are posted throughout.

 Is Nishiki Market worth visiting for tourists?

-Absolutely.
-While it's still a working market for locals, it's very tourist-friendly with many shops offering samples and ready-to-eat items.
-English signs are common.
-Best for: trying Kyoto specialties (pickles, yuba, matcha), buying unique souvenirs (Japanese knives, ceramics), and experiencing traditional food culture.
-Budget 1-2 hours.
+Absolutely — while it's still a working market for locals, it's very tourist-friendly with many shops offering samples and ready-to-eat items, and English signs are common.
+Best for trying Kyoto specialties (pickles, yuba tofu skin, matcha sweets), buying unique souvenirs (Japanese knives at Aritsugu, ceramics, sake), and experiencing traditional food culture.
+Budget 1–2 hours.

 ⭐ Reviews